 How Do I Know In Which Company I Should Invest?

 Everyone has a different strategy on how to find the right company.
 For me as long term dividend investor I want to make sure that I invest in those companies who have the right strategy for the future and have their financial metrics under control.
 It’s very important also to invest in different industries.
 Some industries might perform better in one year while the others are going down.
-For example below you can see how my portfolio is diversified:

 Important Financial Criteria’s To Check